 join a tour and see the puffins in iceland

 1. The best places to find puffins are in the many breeding colonies around the country, and the best times are in the early mornings or late evenings when the birds are resting in their nests and burrows.
-The afternoons are usually spent in the waters, and the land colonies are likely to empty at those times.
+The afternoons are usually spent in the waters, and the land colonies are likely to empty out at those times.

 1. To see a puffin, you have to be extra stealthy and careful so you don’t scare away the birds.
 This might involve having to crawl on your stomach around the nests, and although this might seem odd, it also carries the added advantage of being less likely to slip on a rock and fall around the edge of the cliffs.